LAGkitty/Ollama-Terminal-Agent/README.md

 ## 🚀 What It Can Do

 - Create projects
 - Install packages
 - Manage files
 - Debug errors
 - Run system maintenance
-- Use web search when necessary
+- Use web search when needed
 - Break large tasks into safe, small steps

 Everything runs in your real shell.